-Writing constitutes a problem for many foreign language students worldwide.
-Bacha (2002) claimed that L1 Arabic writers of English encounter problems in developing their writing skills in university English composition courses.
+Essay writing constitutes a problem for many foreign language students worldwide.
+Bacha (2002) claimed that many L1 Arabic writers of English encounter problems in developing their writing skills in university English composition courses.
+Their texts often lack lexical variety and subordination.
+They also rely on redundant content that does not add new information, and they exhibit difficulties in linking ideas in the text.
 Many teachers of English indicate that acquiring the writing skill seems to be more challenging than acquiring the other three language skills; listening, speaking, and reading (Zheng, 1999).
+In fact, reading is a passive and a receptive skill, whereas writing is an active and a productive one.
 Moreover, producing a coherent piece of writing is an extensive demand, especially in one's second language (Nunan, 1999) since it requires the mastery of not only the writing mechanics and grammatical rules of language but also the knowledge of word choice and the ability to organize and develop ideas, maintain cohesiveness and coherence, and deal with different genres and styles.
 As a result, a great deal of English as Foreign Language (EFL) learners at university levels in Lebanon often find writing to be a demanding task and tend to avoid it, and many EFL students in Lebanon fail to recognize how writing classes support their academic needs, leading to a lack of motivation to improve writing abilities (Bacha et al., 2012).
-Due to these difficulties, the use of AI tools to improve writing skills among learners is crucial since it creates a highly customized and individualized learning environment, allowing learners to advance at their own pace and pursue specific areas of improvement in their writing proficiency.
+Due to these difficulties, the use of AI tools to improve manual writing skills among learners is crucial since it creates a highly customized and individualized learning environment, allowing learners to advance at their own pace and pursue specific areas of improvement in their writing proficiency.